bholmesdev/bholmesdev/src/blog/mocking-browser-apis-fetch-localstorage-dates-the-easy-way-with-jest.md

 ## Thanks for reading!
 If this article was helpful...

 I love writing about this sort of stuff.
 With this, I'm officially 3 posts into my goal to post once a week in 2021!
-So, go ahead and [**drop a follow**](https://dev.to/bholmesdev) to hold me accountable 😁
+So, go ahead and join the newsletter below to hold me accountable 😁